mwaylabs/generator-m-ionic/docs/guides/generator_update.md

 - Did you change any of the **generator's core files** after project setup or just add new stuff?
   - gulp tasks, config files like `.eslintrc` and the `index.html` would be core files for instance.
 Basically everything that is generated on the first run of `yo m-ionic`

+## Additional/alternative measures
+- Consulting the [Changelog](https://github.com/mwaylabs/generator-m-ionic/releases) and the changes between the two version in the [generator repository](https://github.com/mwaylabs/generator-m-ionic-demo/compare/1.6.0...1.7.0) and especially the [demo repository](https://github.com/mwaylabs/generator-m-ionic/compare/1.6.0...1.7.0) **can be enormously helpful**.
+- You might want to simply create a new project with `yo m-ionic` and piece by piece copy your stuff

 ## Current implementation

 #### Versions <1.8.0